Dayne St. Clair

-Dayne Tristan St. Clair (born May 9, 1997) is a Canadian professional soccer player who plays as a goalkeeper for Major League Soccer club Minnesota United and the Canada national team.
+Dayne Tristan St. Clair (born May 9, 1997) is a Canadian professional soccer player who currently plays as a goalkeeper for Major League Soccer club Inter Miami and the Canada national team.

-Prior to playing for Minnesota United, St. Clair was a two-year starter for the Maryland Terrapins men's soccer program.
+Prior to playing for Inter Miami, St. Clair was the goalkeeper for Minnesota United for seven years.
+Before playing with Minnesota United, he was a two-year starter for the Maryland Terrapins men's soccer program.
 With Maryland, he was the starting goalkeeper for their national championship run, where he earned the NCAA Division I Men's Soccer Tournament Most Outstanding Player for the best defensive soccer player in the national tournament.

-Prior to playing college soccer for the University of Maryland, St. Clair played youth soccer for Vaughan SC and helped the Azzuri win a League1 Ontario title.
-St. Clair also played high school soccer for Notre Dame Catholic Secondary School.
-St. Clair also appeared for the Canada men's national under-18 soccer team.
+Prior to playing college soccer for the University of Maryland, St. Clair played youth soccer for the Vaughan Azzurri and helped the Azzurri win a League1 Ontario cup title.

 Early life

+St. Clair was born in Pickering, Ontario, to a Trinidadian father and a Scottish Canadian mother.
+He grew up in Scarborough, where a soccer ball was his favourite toy and he would juggle a balloon for long periods when he could not play with a ball indoors.
+As a child he was often photographed wearing Celtic jerseys, reflecting his mother's Scottish background, and he spent weekends watching his father Fabian play as a goalkeeper in local Sunday leagues before joining other children on the pitch at half-time and after matches.

-Born in Pickering, Ontario to a Trinidadian father (Seattle Sounders FC) and Scottish Canadian mother, he began playing soccer at age three with the Epiphany Church Soccer League, before joining North Scarborough SC at age 4.
-He also played with Pickering SC, Ajax SC, and Vaughan Azzurri.
+He began playing soccer at age three with the Epiphany Church Soccer League before joining North Scarborough SC at age four.
+St. Clair played primarily as a central defender in his early youth career and spent time with Pickering SC, Ajax SC, and the Vaughan Azzurri.
+He has said that he often volunteered to play in goal when his team's regular goalkeeper was unavailable, preferring to go in net rather than sit on the bench, and that after being selected as a goalkeeper for the provincial team and encouraged by coach Gerald Pennant, who had worked with the Jamaican national team, he committed to the position full-time and began focusing more on his positioning and angles to complement his athleticism.

 College career

 Entering the 2015 NCAA Division I men's soccer season, St. Clair was redshirted.
-During his redshirt freshman year in 2016, St. Clair served as a backup to Cody Niedermeier, making two college appearances for the program.
-Entering the 2017 NCAA Division I men's soccer season, St. Clair became the regular starter for Maryland, making his first college soccer start for Maryland on August 25, 2017, in a 4-2 win against Santa Clara.
+During his redshirt freshman year in 2016, he served as a backup to Cody Niedermeier and briefly considered transferring after not playing regularly in his first year.
+Entering the 2017 NCAA Division I men's soccer season, St. Clair became the regular starter for Maryland, making his first college soccer start for the Terrapins on August 25, 2017, in a 4–2 win against Santa Clara.
+In his final season, he helped Maryland win the 2018 NCAA Division I Men's Soccer Tournament, keeping five consecutive clean sheets in the competition, and was named the defensive Most Outstanding Player of the tournament.
 St. Clair finished his Maryland career making a total of 43 appearances for the program.